-Attached as "Exhibit 5" to Petitioner's Declaration in support of his Receiver Motion are copies of all 15 of the email communications that ever took place between Petitioner and Geraci until the filing of the underlying suit spanning the period from October 24, 2016 to March 21, 2017 (the "Email Communications").
-V2 E9 p.488-555.
+Attached as "Exhibit 5" to Petitioner's Declaration in support of his Ex Parte Application for the Appointment of a Receiver are copies of all 15 of the email communications between Petitioner and Geraci that ever took place which are from the period of October 24, 2016 to March 21, 2017 (the "Email Communications").
+V2 E9 p.487-555.

-Attached as "Exhibit 2" to Petitioner's Declaration in support of his Receiver Motion is a copy of all text messages (totaling approximately 550) that ever took place between Petitioner and Geraci and which span the period of July 21, 2016 to May 8, 2017 (the "Text Communications").
-Id. at p.393-421.
+Attached as "Exhibit 2" to Petitioner's Declaration in support of his Ex Parte Application for the Appointment of a Receiver is a copy of all text messages (totaling approximately 550) that Petitioner and Geraci ever exchanged during the period July 21, 2016 to May 8, 2017 (the "Text Communications").
+V2 E9 p.392-421.

-These Text and Email Communications have been provided to Respondent in numerous filings and Geraci has never disputed their authenticity.
-See, e.g., V2 E9 p.343-421 and V1 E8 p.256-328.
+These Text and Email Communications have been provided to the trial court in numerous filings and neither Petitioner nor Geraci have ever disputed their authenticity.
+See, e.g., Ibid. and V1 E8 p.255-328.

-All of the Email and the Text Communications directly prove or unilaterally support the conclusion that (i) the November Document is not a completely integrated agreement; and (ii) the parties were working to reduce the JVA into two agreements before the relationship became hostile - one agreement to provide for the sale of the Property and a second "Side Agreement" to provide for Respondent's 10% equity position in the Business.
+All of the Email and the Text Communications directly prove or unilaterally support the conclusion that (i) the November Document is not a completely integrated agreement and (ii) that the parties were working to reduce the JVA into two agreements - one agreement to provide for the sale of the Property and a second "Side Agreement" to provide for Defendant's 10% equity position in the Business.
 Notable communications include the following:

 On February 27, 2017, Geraci emailed Petitioner: "Attached is the draft purchase of the property for 400k.
-The additional contract for the 400k should be in today and I will forward it to you as well."
-The attached document is titled: "AGREEMENT OF PURCHASE AND SALE OF REAL PROPERTY" (the "Draft Purchase Agreement").
-24
+The additional contract for the 400k should be in today and I will forward it to you as well."22 The attached document is titled: "AGREEMENT OF PURCHASE AND SALE OF REAL PROPERTY" (the "Draft Purchase Agreement").23

-On March 2, 2017, Geraci emailed Petitioner a draft agreement entitled "SIDE AGREEMENT" that was supposed to provide for, inter alia, Petitioner's 10% equity position (the "First Draft Side Agreement").
-The next day, March 3, 2017, Petitioner replied:
+On March 2, 2017, Geraci emailed Petitioner a draft agreement entitled "SIDE AGREEMENT" that was supposed to provide for, inter alia, Petitioner's 10% equity position (the "First Draft Side Agreement").24 The next day, March 3, 2017, Petitioner replied: